bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 ## Wait

-About 1h to 1h30 before activation.
+About 1h to 1h30 before activation, can take up to 3 hours, please be patient.
 You can close the HN in between
 (attach to the screen, ctrl-c)